signalogic/SigSRF_SDK/mediaTest_readme.md

 * in packet mode, decoding packet streams in real-time (or at a specified rate) from a combination of network sockets and pcap files, and encoding to a network stream and/or pcap file

-* in codec + audio mode, encoding from an audio input (see list above in "Codec + Audio Mode Operation" section) to a compressed bitstream file, and decoding the bitstream file to an audio output
+* in codec + audio mode, encoding from an audio input (see list above in "Codec + Audio Mode") to a compressed bitstream file, and decoding the bitstream file to an audio output

 In packet mode, mediaTest handles all aspects of transcoding and transrating, including mismatched codec framesizes, variable ptimes between endpoints, DTX frames, DTMF events, sampling rate conversion, and more.
 Numerous RFCs are supported (see lists on this page), as is intermediate wav file output from the decoded endpoint.
 A single command line specifies I/O and a session config file including endpoint definitions, packet parameters, and streaming parameters